Skip to main

 Personal Statement/Essay

 Submit a personal statement/essay according to instructions.
-Personal statements should be completed without the assistance of an AI tool, since the statement should provide information related to the individual’s personal and professional goals and aspirations.
+Personal statements should be completed without the assistance of an artificial intelligence (AI) tool, since the statement should provide information related to the individual’s personal and professional goals and aspirations.

 Resume